mwufi/nfts/README.md

 Please use node v14

 Run `npm install` to install dependency packages.
-(Note: `npm install -g node-gyp` might be required if you have any dependency installation failures)
+(Note: Try `npm install -g node-gyp` if you have package dependency errors)

 **Run** `npm test` to run the 3 tests we setup below for testing the Cadence contracts, transactions, and scripts, you may also find the test files in the ./test folder